-Todays' travelling from door-to-door is challenging and stressful, overcrowded at any transportation mode, may it be in the air, on the road or on rail tracks.
-The key requirement of end users for passenger and freight is simple but not present: Convenient, safe and affordable in-time door-to-door transportation day or night.
-A disruptive way to reach these requirements should be, that not the passenger or the freight is interchanging, instead they are interchanged in a personalised transportation box.
+Todays' travelling from door-to-door is challenging and stressful, overcrowded in any transport mode, be it be in the air, on the road or on rail tracks.
+The key requirement of end users - passenger and freight - is simple but unavailable: Convenient, safe and affordable in-time door-to-door transport by day or at night.
+A disruptive way to reach these requirements should be, not that the passenger or the freight interchanges, but instead that they are interchanged in a personalised transportation box.

 Autonomous rail transportation is still a field for research.
-Rail industry needs to change into a collaborative mode with the automotive industry, which is developing technologies for autonomous road traffic.
-Based on the existing solutions (e.g. fully automated people mover and underground systems) and the future solutions for automatic train operation and new developments for autonomous rail operation (e.g. autonomous trams) this TP would like to bring physical multi-modes public transportation to the next level.
+Rail needs to change to become collaborative with the automotive industry, which is developing technologies for autonomous road traffic.
+Based on existing solutions (e.g. fully automated people mover and underground systems) and future solutions for automatic train operation and new developments for autonomous rail operation (e.g. autonomous trams) this TP would like to bring physical multi-modes public transportation to the next level.

-Proposed areas for support (classified by TRLs) Early Stage Research Actions (TRL 2-3)
+Proposed areas for support (classified by TRLs)

+Early Stage Research Actions (TRL 2-3)